Learning nonnegative matrix factorizations from compressed data: Methods that solve compressed problems

 \subsection{General convergence for sketched multiplicative updates}

-Multiplicative updates has been one of the most popular algorithms for NMF since the introduction in \cite{lee2000algorithms}.
-In this section we show how to modify the classical multiplicative updates algorithm for the various objectives we have derived in earlier sections.
+Multiplicative updates \revtwo{(MU)} has been one of the most popular algorithms for \revtwo{the standard NMF problem \eqref{eq:nmf}} since the introduction in \cite{lee2000algorithms}.
+In this section we show how to modify the classical \revtwo{MU} algorithm for the various objectives we have derived in earlier sections.

-To this end, we prove a general theorem for multiplicative updates for multiple minimization terms.
-We will see in the next Section~\ref{sec:mu-compressed-problems} that giving nonnegativity conditions on the sums \eqref{eq:nonneg-sums} (rather than the stronger conditions on the individual terms) matters so we can put realistic assumption on our regularization terms that include orthogonal projection operators.
+To this end, \revtwo{we first prove a general Theorem~\ref{thm: MU} for \revtwo{MU} for multiple minimization terms (instead of just one as in \cite{lee2000algorithms}) after possible additional linear transformations on the left and on the right \eqref{eq:gen-obj-mu}.
+Then -- in Corollaries~\ref{cor:solving-two-sided}, \ref{cor:solving-one-sided}, \ref{cor:solving apx orthogonal} -- we demonstrate several special cases of this generalized multiplicative updates scheme that extend the applicability of the MU framework specifically to our proposed compressed NMF problems, as additional linear transformations allow to represent projection and shift terms.}

 \begin{theorem} Consider an objective function in the generic form